OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 Check to make sure that the user running the Octopus Tentacle in Windows or the SSH user in Linux/MacOS has permissions to create files in the Tomcat `conf` directory.

+### TOMCAT-HTTPS-ERROR-0018
+Failed to find the `lib/catalina.jar` file in the Tomcat directory.

+Make sure the Tomcat installation path is correct.

 ### JAVA-HTTPS-ERROR-0001
 Certificate file does not contain any certificates.
 This is probably because the input certificate file is invalid.